-If you consider flying solo, look up the exact motor vehicle statute in question and use the verbiage when talking with the claims adjustor at the insurance company.
+If you wish to represent yourself, look up the exact motor vehicle statute in question and use the verbiage when talking with the claims adjuster at the insurance company.
 Not only will you sound confident and knowledgeable, but you will also be taken more seriously.

-Many smaller traffic violations are things that can be handled over the phone, and claims adjustors want to know what happened as concisely and quickly as possible.
+Many smaller traffic violations are things that can be handled over the phone, and claims adjusters want to know what happened as concisely and quickly as possible.

 These can be potentially deadly crashes for the plaintiff, resulting in serious vehicle and bodily damage.
 Because they have little ability to escape from the collision, liability is heaped almost entirely upon the defendant.

-This applies even if the defendant is driving incredibly close to his bumper, as you would when frustrated by a slow driver in traffic.
+This applies whether or not the defendant was driving incredibly close to his bumper (known as "tailgating"), as someone might do when frustrated by a slow driver in traffic.
 The idea is that the rear driver should know to fall back and leave a few car lengths in between him and the front driver in case they need to stop suddenly.

-This even applies if the front driver is stopped in traffic and the gap is miniscule.
-The driver in front may, however, face challenges with this type of collision if he has been negligent by failing to maintain brake lights and other systems.
+This rule even applies if the front driver is stopped in traffic and the gap is minuscule.

 When a car going straight is struck by a car making a left turn, it's assumed that the turning driver entered the intersection without sufficient space and time to make the turn.

 These auto accidents are identifiable by the specific damage caused to both cars.
-The turning driver will have damage on the front of his car, while the other automobile's damage will appear on the front-right side.
+The turning driver will typically have damage on the front of their car, while the other automobile's damage will often appear on the front-right side.

 Of course, this doesn't mean an officer will always show up to the scene of an accident.

-If that’s the case, you will want to get to the closest police station as soon as possible after an accident.
+If that's the case, you will want to get to the closest police station as soon as possible after an accident.
 After all, a police report is you and the defendant recounting the story of what happened to an officer, who writes it down on paper.
-He’ll then ask witnesses to back up what you and the defendant said.
+The officer will then ask witnesses to back up what you and the defendant said.

-If the officer is MIA you can tell the defendant to join you at the station as well, though you can’t make him go with you if they don't wish to.
+If the officer is MIA, you can ask the defendant to join you at the station as well, though you can't make them go with you if they don't wish to.
 Regardless, this request will show you are observant, conscientious and ready to take the necessary steps to secure your compensation.
-Insurance companies are far less likely to pay damages if there isn’t a police report on file.
+Insurance companies are far less likely to pay damages if there isn't a police report on file.

 Make sure to check the report for factual inaccuracies.

 If the error is something like a time or place mistake, that can be easily fixed.
-In terms of something bigger like who was at fault, though?
-That requires forms and bureaucracy.
-Each station likely has their own procedures, so it’s best to consult with an attorney in order to streamline the process.
+If the error is something bigger, though, like who was at fault, correcting this mistake will require forms and bureaucracy.
+Each station likely has their own procedures for fixing errors, so it's best to consult with an attorney in order to streamline the process.